ionic-team/ionic-framework/core/src/components/router-outlet/readme.md

 | `ionViewDidLeave`  | Fired when the component being routed from has animated.         |

 These event tie into Ionic's animation system and can be used to coordinate parts of your app when a Components is done with it's animation.
-These evetns are not a replacement for Angular's own event system, but an addition.
+These events are not a replacement for Angular's own event system, but an addition.

 For handling Router Guards, the older `ionViewCanEnter` and `ionViewCanLeave` have been replaced with their framework specific equivalent.
 For Angular, there are [Router Guards](https://angular.io/guide/router#milestone-5-route-guards).